chef/chef-web-docs/chef_master/source/community.rst

 =====================================================
 Recommended reading:

-* `Effective DevOps (Building a Culture of Collaboration, Affinity, and Tooling at Scale) -- Early Release <http://shop.oreilly.com/product/0636920039846.do>`_
+* `Effective DevOps (Building a Culture of Collaboration, Affinity, and Tooling at Scale) <http://shop.oreilly.com/product/0636920039846.do>`_
 * `Learning Chef (A Guide to Configuration Management and Automation) <http://shop.oreilly.com/product/0636920032397.do>`_
 * `Customizing Chef (Getting the Most Out of Your Infrastructure Automation) <http://shop.oreilly.com/product/0636920032984.do>`_
-* `Test-Driven Infrastructure with Chef, 2nd Edition <http://shop.oreilly.com/product/0636920030973.do>`_

 More books about Chef: